ZJZAC/ZJZAC.github.io/_pages/about.md

 - *2024.09*: &nbsp;🎉🎉 One paper is accepted to S&P 2025.
 Congrats to Boheng Li!
 - *2024.08*: &nbsp;🎉🎉 I join the CFAR, A*STAR as a research scientist.
 Thanks a lot to Prof. Tianwei Zhang for the support at NTU!
 - *2024.07*: &nbsp;🎉🎉 One paper is accepted to NDSS 2025.
 Congrats to Yutong Wu!
-- *2024.07*: &nbsp;🎉🎉 Two papers are accepted to ACM MM 2024.
+- *2024.07*: &nbsp;🎉🎉 Two papers are accepted to ACM MM 2024 (One Oral).
 Congrats to Yanghao Su and Ruiqi Wang!
 - *2024.07*: &nbsp;🎉🎉 One paper is accepted to ECCV 2024.
 Congrats to Runyi Hu!
 - *2024.05*: &nbsp;🎉🎉 Two papers are accepted to ICML 2024.
 Congrats to Kui Zhang and Weitao Feng!
 - *2024.04*: &nbsp;🎉🎉 One paper is accepted to IJCAI 2024.
 Congrats to Hanlin Gu!